-15 A potentially troublesome feature of intransitive participles such as (33b') is that it does not clear from the fact that geslapen in (32b) has the ending -en.

-(1993), who claim that also synchronically speaking intransitives should be seen as denominal seem to select an argument of its own.
+16 A potentially troublesome feature of intransitive participles such as (33b') is that it does not seem to select an argument of its own.
 This may only be seemingly so, however, if intransitive verbs involve an "incorporated" nominal argument.
-This is argued by Duinhoven (1997:7), who claims that diachronically seen intransitive verbs are derived from roots that can also be used for noun formation, which results in the following morphological reanalysis of finite main verbs: [v] = [v] + [ verbs (derived by noun incorporation into an abstract verb).
+This is argued by Duinhoven (1997:7), who claims that diachronically seen intransitive verbs are derived from roots that can also be used for noun formation, which results in the following morphological reanalysis of finite main verbs: $[V \text{ stem}{eventive} + agreement}] \Rightarrow [V N + agreement]$.
+The reader is also referred to Hale & Keyser (1993), who claim that also synchronically speaking intransitives should be seen as denominal verbs (derived by noun incorporation into an abstract verb).

-16 The specific form of the present-day productive rule must have been established at some later date because many past participles derived from intransitive verbs are irregular in form, as is
+17 The specific form of the present-day productive rule must have been established at some later date because many past participles derived from intransitive verbs are irregular in form, as is clear from the fact that geslapen in (32b) has the ending -en.